aws-solutions-library-samples/guidance-for-iso20022-messaging-workflows-on-aws/README.md

 systems.

-This solution provides multi-region tunable consistency with decision making process managed by the API consumer that allows for the acceptance, rejection, cancellation, and re-drive of data processing workflows with failover across AWS regions.
+This solution provides multi-region tunable consistency with decision making process managed by the API consumers that allows for the acceptance, rejection, cancellation, and re-drive of data processing workflows with failover across AWS regions.